juanvico/articles/frontend-test.md

 **If a refactor breaks your tests, then it's testing implementations details**

 Making the implementation the same, but changing how it's implemented, would break your tests.
-And this would end up not liking writing tests.
+In other words, when we do a refactor, the idea is to have the same functionality but with a different implementation.
+Suppose refactoring brakes tests turn up being a total pain to do a test.
+And this ends up with the programmers not enjoying writing tests.
 >"Every time I make a change to the code, the tests break!"
 <br>
 So testing implementations details would lead us to two possible scenarios: